saaste/portfolio/README.md

 | author            | Author of the photos
 | about             | Text for the `About` page.
 HTML tags are allowed

-4. Optionally, you can also customize the templates and CSS files located in the `ui` directory.
-Keep in mind that these files are in the source control.
+4. Optionally, you can add your own styles to `ui/static/custom.css`.
+You can also customize the templates in the `ui/templates` directory but keep in mind that these files are in the source control and can change in the future.

 ## How to run

 ### Running with Go
 The only requirement is [Go](https://go.dev/).
 You can start the app with:
 ```
-go run main.go
+go run main.go [--port PORT]
 ```

-The app will run on port 8000.
+By default the app will run on port 8000.

 ### Running with Docker
 The only requirement is [Docker](https://www.docker.com/).
 You can start the app with: